 Next to the Duomo was the entryway to Milan’s high end shopping area, where the worlds fashion elite come to buy their clothes.

 Hearing a rhythmic and energetic chanting we followed or ears and turning a corner found a large group of people singing, playing instruments and dancing in circles around an ancient well.
-We found a good spot to sit and enjoyed the festivities until we ran out of time, having to go meet Michael and Carrie at the airport.
+We found a good spot to sit and enjoyed the festivities until we ran out of time, having to go meet our friends Michael and Carrie at the airport.

 That was the end of our first day in Milan.
 When we came back by bus a few days later we were dropped off at milan’s train station, and a very impressive station it is!

 From there we took a long walk into the Brera, or the design district of town.
 This was the really fun part of the city with street musicians playing, and bustling with design exhibits behind every doorway.
-Making our way through the crowd we entered into a very old looking building and realized it was a university, this is a picture of that college’s back courtyard containing an early example of an observatory.
+Making our way through the crowd we entered into a very old looking building and realized it was a university, this is a picture of it’s back courtyard containing an early example of an observatory.

 Beyond the school campus we found an amazing castle!